-Yes.
 Dog licenses apply to all dogs kept by New York City residents, including those titled “guard” or service dogs, though guard dogs may be subject to an additional fee and requests for documentation in regards to their required microchip.

-What Are the Benefits of Licensing My Dog in NYC?
+Benefits of Licensing Your Dog in NYC

 Your dog can only benefit from being licensed, as the license affords them safety not available to unlicensed dogs.
 Most importantly, New York City now has an online dog eLocator system for finding lost licensed dogs.
 If found, a lost pet’s tag number can be put into the system, alerting the owner that the animal has been found.

 In addition, licensed dogs, with proof of rabies vaccination, are allowed to run off-leash at dog park runs, giving them an open-air opportunity perhaps not otherwise available to them.
 A dog license can also be helpful if you need to obtain medical records for your pet (or any pet, for that matter).

-Licensing not only helps the dog owner in case of emergency, but also contributes to the protection of the public health.
-As a bonus, licensing fees provide important funding for NYC animal shelters and free/ low cost spay/neuter programs for low-income pet owners.
+Licensing not only helps the dog owner in case of emergency but also contributes to the protection of the public health.
+As a bonus, licensing fees provide important funding for NYC animal shelters and free/ low-cost spay/neuter programs for low-income pet owners.

-To get a license for your dog, you must fill out and application online or by mail (you can download the application here or call 311 to request that they mail a paper copy to you), and submit it along with your license fee.
+To get a license for your dog, you must fill out an application online or by mail (you can download the application here or call 311 to request that they mail a paper copy to you), and submit it along with your license fee.
 The fee for new or renewal licenses is $8.50 for spayed/neutered dogs with documentation and $34 for unspayed/unneutered dogs.
 For new licenses, a certificate of spay/neuter must also be submitted; one can be obtained from your vet.
 The dog license will arrive about two to four weeks after payment is processed.

 Also look out for same-day licensing events, where you can get your license on the spot.